TosbackCgusBridge-Bot/CGUs-versions/Dailycaller/Privacy Policy.md

 Copyright (c) 2009, The Daily Caller, Inc.

-Who won the debate?
-10:17 PM 10/16/2012 Tea Party Victory Fund chair Ken Blackwell on the ‘Obama gave us a phone’ video 12:57 PM 10/16/2012 Crowley was out of line 11:36 PM 10/16/2012 Romney or Winfrey?
-7:04 AM 10/16/2012 Never mind: Obama is “responsible” for Benghazi (for now) 4:37 PM 10/16/2012 Joe Biden is lying about his college football career, in that he claims he had one 12:34 PM 10/16/2012 The great many facial expressions of Joe Biden \[SLIDESHOW\] 4:28 PM 10/11/2012 Meet the one percent of American colleges and universities \[SLIDESHOW\] 6:56 PM 10/10/2012 Study: Female GOP politicians are better looking than liberal politicians \[SLIDESHOW\] 2:19 AM 10/10/2012 10 women hotter than Mila Kunis \[SLIDESHOW\] 3:20 PM 10/08/2012 See More Got racism?
+Obama on manufacturing: ‘There are some jobs that are not going to come back’ 11:21 AM 10/17/2012 Underplayed story: Romney criticizes Bush for ‘outrageous’ deficits 9:00 AM 10/17/2012 Crowley was out of line 11:36 PM 10/16/2012 Romney or Winfrey?
+7:04 AM 10/16/2012 Watch Michelle Obama break the debate rules by applauding 12:10 PM 10/17/2012 “Secret Service” doesn’t mean “get serviced, keep secrets” 10:42 AM 10/17/2012 Let’s pretend: The best Romney-Obama passive-aggressive moments from Tuesday’s debate \[SLIDESHOW\] 10:34 AM 10/17/2012 The great many facial expressions of Joe Biden \[SLIDESHOW\] 4:28 PM 10/11/2012 Meet the one percent of American colleges and universities \[SLIDESHOW\] 6:56 PM 10/10/2012 Study: Female GOP politicians are better looking than liberal politicians \[SLIDESHOW\] 2:19 AM 10/10/2012 See More Got racism?
 6:58 PM 10/10/2012 MSNBC’s motto: ‘Lean racist’ 5:13 PM 10/03/2012 Ask Matt Labash: Dare not to dream — an anti-political rant 10:39 PM 08/20/2012 Ask Matt Labash: The Daily Caller interns strike back 1:21 AM 08/09/2012 Leaders with Ginni Thomas: Newt Gingrich 8:41 PM 10/14/2012 Gingrich calls out Rove super PAC, NRSC for abandoning Akin 5:58 AM 10/14/2012 Videos Sections

 *   2012 Elections
 *   Politics